 "I have the nerve to walk my own way, however hard, in my search for reality, rather than climb upon the rattling wagon of wishful illusions."

-One thing I noticed early on was the lack of black explorers, especially black women.
-They were not included in the any books about explorers I read, and there is hardly any information about them online.
+One thing I noticed early on was the lack of information on black explorers, especially black women.
+They were not included in the any books I read, and there's hardly any information about them online.

-Today, in the first of my posts, meet Zora Neale Hurston.
+Today, in the first of my posts about black women explorers and adventurers, meet Zora Neale Hurston.
 Zora captured my attention purely for her shear determination and belief that she could do whatever she wanted in life, no matter what setbacks she faced.

 Growing up in a poor household in Florida, Zora had to work throughout her childhood to help keep her family afloat.
 After her mother died, her father remarried and Zora disappeared on what she called her "years of wondering".
 To this day, there is no record of where she went for nearly a decade, but age 26, Zora came back.
 Somehow, she managed to disguise herself as a 16-year-old schoolgirl, and re-entered high school to finish her education.
 She went on to graduate, and more determined than ever, moved to New York in 1925 with $1.50 in her pocket, to study anthropology at Columbia University.